things-nyc/ttn-post-adapter/README.md

 ## Usage

-In the TTN Console for your app, you set up an HTTP Integration that points to the Lambda function as the URL to post to.
-Included in the URL is a `url` parameter that indicates the cloud database URL that the transformed JSON should be posted to.
+In the TTN Console for your app, you set up an HTTP Integration that points to the Lambda function.
+A parameter on that URL specifies the destination where the transformed JSON should be posted.

 The `Authorization` key specified in the TTN HTTP Integration is passed through to the ultimate database API POST.
 Therefore you don't have to embed a key in